ni/nimble/packages/nimble-components/src/table/specs/table-columns-hld.md

 </nimble-table>
 ```

-These columns will _not_ have templates/CSS associated with them.
+These column elements will _not_ have templates/CSS associated with them.
 Instead, each column element will provide a FAST ViewTemplate for the visual representation of each cell in the column.
-The ordering of the columns in the markup will determine the visual ordering of the columns (top to bottom equals left to right...unless in 'rtl').
+The ordering of the column elements in the markup will determine the visual ordering of the columns (top to bottom equals left to right...unless in 'rtl').
 Re-ordering of columns will be done, at least at first, through the re-ordering of the column elements in the DOM.

 The table API to support this could look like the following: